esl/MongooseIM/doc/modules/mod_pubsub.md

 Caching is disabled by default.
 You may enable it by specifying the backend it should use.
-It is not coupled with the main DB backend, so it is possible to store cached data in `mnesia`, while actual PubSub information is kept in RDBMS (and vice versa!).
+It is not coupled with the main DB backend, so it is possible to store the cached data in `mnesia`, while the actual PubSub information is kept in RDBMS (and vice versa!).

 ### Example Configuration